Meta-research shows that more bike lanes generate more cyclists:

 The tricky question here is the direction of causation, and it’s likely that causation runs both ways.
 To claim that bike lanes generate cycling we really need a plausible hypothesis for why that might happen.
 Thankfully, it’s not that hard: bike lanes lower the cost of cycling because they’re more pleasant and less dangerous.
 Lower prices mean increased demand for cycling.

 OK, so building bike lanes makes cycling cheaper, which gets more people cycling.
+More and more people are actually getting road bicycles for beginners and changing their lifestyle.
 But that doesn’t mean they’re a good idea, unless more cycling is just inherently good.
 To decide whether it’s good policy to build more bike lanes we need to compare the cost of building them to the price that people are willing to pay to use them (plus any externalities).
 Hopefully that’s what’s being done, even though the local newspaper makes it sound as if the main issue is the strength of the cycling lobby!